f5devcentral/sslo-o365-update/README.md

   - Run the script with the `--printconfig` option to display the running configuration.

-    `python sslo_o365_update.py --printconfig`
+    `python3 sslo_o365_update.py --printconfig --endpoint worldwide`

 </details>

 <details>
 <summary><b>How to uninstall</b></summary>

-  - Run the script with the `--uninstall` option.
+  - Run the script with the `--uninstall` option with --endpoint.
 This will remove the configuration file and scheduler.
 The URL categories, datagroups, and working directory will remain.

-  - Run the script with the `--full_uninstall` option.
+  - Run the script with the `--full_uninstall` option with --endpoint.
 This will remove the configurtion file, scheduler, working directory files, URL categories, and datagroups.

+  `python sslo_o365_update.py --full_uninstall --endpoint worldwide`

 </details>